 What is the role of monetary policy in business cycles?

-Economists view monetary policy as the first line of defense against economic slowdowns because the Federal Reserve can act faster than the President or Congress, and it is better equipped to judge the appropriate timing and magnitude of economic stimulus.
+Economists view monetary policy as the first line of defense against economic slowdowns—the Federal Reserve can act faster than the president or Congress, and it is better equipped to judge the appropriate timing and magnitude of economic stimulus.

-The Federal Reserve can adjust monetary policy more quickly than the President and Congress can adjust fiscal policy.
-Because most contractions in economic activity last for only a few quarters, the timeliness of the policy response is crucial.
-Fiscal policy in practice responds slowly to changes in economic conditions: it takes time first to enact a stimulus bill and then to implement it, and time for the spending increases or tax reductions to reach consumers’ pockets.
+The Federal Reserve can adjust monetary policy more quickly than the president and Congress can adjust fiscal policy.
+Because most contractions in economic activity last for only a few quarters, a prompt policy response is crucial.
+Yet fiscal policy in practice responds slowly to changes in economic conditions: it takes time first to enact a stimulus bill and then to implement it, and time for the spending increases or tax reductions to reach consumers’ pockets.
 As a result, the effect of fiscal stimulus on household and business spending may come too late.

 Elmendorf, Douglas W., and David Reifschneider.
 2002.
 “Short Run Effects of Fiscal Policy with Forward-Looking Financial Markets.”
 National Tax Journal 55(3): 357–86.

 Labonte, Marc.
 2015.
 “Monetary Policy and the Federal Reserve: Current Policy and Issues for Congress.”
 Washington, DC: Congressional Research Service.